-Because Saturdays at the Woods is well-attended and popular in our community, make sure to register early!
+Because Saturdays at the Woods is well-attended and popular in our community register early!
 Limited space is available.

 Saturdays at the Woods is a creativity-fueled way for the entire family to start the weekend!
 Held at The Conservatory at Bethel Woods, the program offers sequential, arts based explorations that develop artistic skills and offer insight into the 1960s.
-Running in the spring and fall, each season consists of shared themes and art form focus.
-Creating a place for parents to engage in creative exploration with their children, or relax with fellow superstar parents while their 4 – 13 year olds are groovin’ on art, everyone’s imagination is inspired!
+SAW runs in the spring and fall.
+Each class is different, led by talented local Teaching Artists, and focuses on artistic and cultural exploration.
+While kids are creating and making art, most parents take Saturday morning to relax in the museum lobby.

-We run sessions for a wide array of age groups – including parents!
+We run sessions for a wide array of age groups – parents are even included in the Friendly Firs!
 By offering concurrent sessions, it is our goal to get the entire family involved.
 Throughout the 11-week program, each day is designed to nurture curiosity and self-expression at all levels of experience and age.
 It concludes with a dynamic Culminating Celebration where children (with their families there to watch and participate) present what they have created throughout the program!

 Which grove do you fit into?

 - Friendly Firs – Parents and their 0-3 year old - $100

 - Pondering Pines – 4-6 year olds - $75

 - Inspired Spruces – 7-9 year olds - $75

 - Hip Hemlocks – 10-13 year olds - $75

 - Original Oaks – Parents (with children in the program) FREE